mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

-      "hosts": " ",                         --- one or more host names or IP addresses of the Elasticsearch server "username": " ",                      --- optional, username to authenticate with the Elasticsearch server "password": " ",                      --- optional, password used to authenticate with the Elasticsearch server "cloud_id": " "                       --- optional, unique ID of your hosted Elasticsearch cluster };
+      "hosts": " ",                         --- one or more host names or IP addresses of the Elasticsearch server "username": " ",                      --- optional, username to authenticate with the Elasticsearch server "password": " ",                      --- optional, password used to authenticate with the Elasticsearch server "cloud_id": " "                       --- optional, unique ID of your hosted Elasticsearch cluster (must be provided when "hosts" is left blank)
+    };
     ```